matsui-lab/PoseFixeR/README.md

 # PoseFixeR: R package for preprocessing pose estimation with OpenPose
-This repository contains code and example data for detecting and correcting anomalies that occur during OpenPose gait analysis.
+This package implements workflow of detecting and correcting anomalies that occur during OpenPose gait analysis.
 See Vignette for more details.